borisbat/NotOkImageFormat/README.md

 Compression can be speed-up siginficantly with better k-means implementation.
 However I would not want to waste any time on it.
 This really ought to be a shader.
 GPU implementation of k-means would be crazy fast and completely parallel.

+Future work

+1. GPU implementation
+2. Better PSNR by interpolating U, V - what's currently there is a nearest filter, which is horrible
+3. Parallel CPU implementation with better K-means (because reasons)

 ![imgonline-com-ua-twotoone-IcPxr5nwSyJZrzh](https://user-images.githubusercontent.com/272689/144298283-cecd62d5-c9e9-42c1-a7a7-e6b1589c8bb8.png)